 Q3 How did you first learn about Spartan?
 What circumstances led you to sign up?

-2 Dave My first part I if it wasn't that second race, it was a third one.
-That was and that was probably either Monterey or San Jose.
-For the Spartan like, did your wife find it out?
-I know, she found Yeah, her friend.
-I think her friend at the time had run a couple of them, I think and was like, oh, like if you think this is fun, like, it was like you got to try a Spartan like if you think this like the urbanathalon or whatever those are like child's play compared to Spartan so it was like, Oh, you think this is fucking cool?
+2 Dave I think her friend at the time had run a couple of them, I think and was like, oh, like if you think this is fun, like, it was like you got to try a Spartan like if you think this like the urbanathalon or whatever those are like child's play compared to Spartan so it was like, Oh, you think this is fucking cool?
 You ought to try one of these and we're like, I'm in like, let's do it.
 I was just like a an okay athletic looking person, had seen my wife do similar type Races and it looked fine. it wasn't a spartan race it was like a men's health urban athalon and it was like oh that looks kind of cool. then her friend was like oh we should do that we should sign up to do the AT&T SPARTAN and she was like oh yeah you should do it.
 I was having fun jumping over crazy shit of course.

 5 Lucas And you um, a couple of my alcoholic buddies were doing so um, for Spartan Race, I ran with four other sober dudes.
 And they have more sobriety than I did, and they ended up just hearing about it for you know, just like word of mouth and then they were doing fitness stuff and getting healthy and I thought they were stupid.
 And I'm like, okay, you know, I am gonna join and tag along and then, you know, before I knew it, I fell in love.
 After my first partner Bill, actually my first Spartan Race I signed up for it was the I thought it was a spring but it was a super in Monterey and I about died and thought it was the dumbest thing ever and then, you know, I'm like, wait a minute, I am addicted and I have to keep doing this.
 I was addicted.
 I was addicted to the feeling after completing that race, even though it sucked.